-Please note that we're curently experiencing technical difficulties with our webforms.
-We’re working really hard to fix this but if you do need advice or support, please contact the NSPCC Helpline by email at email@example.com or by phone on 0808 800 5000 to speak to one of our trained practitioners who will be happy to help.
+Please note that we're curently unable to accept webforms right now.
+We’re working really hard to fix this but if you do need advice or support, please contact the NSPCC Helpline by email at firstname.lastname@example.org or by phone on 0808 800 5000 to speak to one of our trained practitioners who will be happy to help.

 Reporting child abuse anonymously

 There are lots of reasons why someone might want to remain anonymous when contacting us.
 You don't have to tell us who you are, where you live or share your contact details.
 If you do choose to share any of these with us, you can tell us not to share them with other agencies – like the police or social services.